Wayne742/Project2018/README.md

 Wayne Reilly.

 # Introduction.
+This project is based on Ronald Fisher's Iris data set.
+The project contains research regarding the data set and some analysis of the data set using the Python programming language.

 What is data analytics and why its important?

 ## Part 1.
 This README is in two distinct sections.
 The first one is primarily concerning my approach, project plan and discussion on the data set including analysis conducted by others.

 ### Project Plan.
-This is my project plan.
-This has seven stages and as with most projects it is possible that this will change as I work and will not necessarialy be carried out in the order listed.
-Throughout the project intermittment review of progress and tasks outstanding will be carried out.
+This is my overall project plan.
+This has seven stages and as with most projects it is likely that it will change as I work and will not necessarialy be carried out in the order listed.
+Throughout the project intermittment reviews of progress and tasks outstanding will be carried out.

 * __Initial thoughts and Structure__
 This is the begining for me, I spent some time thinking about how I would aproach the project and I quickly put a structure on the README.